marshallw0706/CEN3031-Project/Sprint1.md

     4. As a user, I want to be able to directly send people music and receive feedback.

-    5. As a system administrator, I want to create a login page so that each user can have their own profile.
+    5. As a musician, I want to be able to see how many people have listened to my posted music.

     6. As a musician, I want to be able to advertise my performance ability, so that I can book performances/gigs